avito-tech/avito-android/docs/content/contributing/HowToStart.md

 ## Project structure

-- `subprojects` contains almost all of source code divided by project modules
+- `subprojects` contains almost all source code divided by project modules

 - `samples` separate gradle project that includeBuild("subprojects") to iterate on changes fast and provide samples